apburt/optqsm/README.md

 savepath();
 ```

-If the user does not have sufficient privileges to call savepath(...), then addpath(...) is required at the beginning of each instance (as shown below).
+If the user does not have sufficient privileges to call savepath(...), then addpath(...) is required at the beginning of each instance (example shown below).

 ## Usage